What is the Department of Biosecurity Graduate Program?

 The criteria applied during the admission of students to the graduate program with thesis are stated in the relevant articles of Uskudar University's Graduate Education-Teaching and Examination Regulation.

 a)To apply for the program, as a graduation condition: to have obtained a bachelor's degree from any of the fields of Science, Social or Health Sciences.
-Applications made from other areas are accepted by the proposal of the Board of Directors of the Institute and the decision of the University Senate.
+Applications made from other areas are accepted by the proposal of the Board of Directors of the Graduate School and the decision of the University Senate.

 b)In the applications for master's with a thesis, the last five years, to have received the lowest ALES score accepted by the Senate for the related program, provided that it is not less than 55 points from ALES, or its equivalent GRE and GMAT test score determined by the Interuniversity Board,